32X: Promotion and release

 The unveiling of the 32X to the public came at the Summer Consumer Electronics Show in June 1994 in Chicago.
 Promoted as the "poor man's entry into 'next generation' games", 32X was marketed for its US$159 price point as a less-expensive alternative to the Saturn.
 However, Sega would not answer as to whether or not a Genesis console equipped with a Sega CD and a 32X would be able to run Saturn software.
 Trip Hawkins, founder of The 3DO Company, was willing to point out that it would not, stating, "Everyone knows that 32X is a Band-Aid.
 It's not a 'next generation system.'
 It's fairly expensive.
 It's not particularly high-performance.
 It's hard to program for, and it's not compatible with the Saturn."
 In response to these comments, Sega executive Richard Brudvik-Lindner pointed out that the 32X would play Genesis games, and had the same system architecture as the Saturn.

 In August of that year, GamePro highlighted the advantages of the upcoming add-on in its 32-bit processors and significantly lower price, noting that "[n]o doubt gotta-get-it-now gamers will spend the big bucks to grab Saturn or PlayStation systems and games from Japan.
 For the rest of us, however, 32X may well be the system of choice in '94."
-In promotion for the new system, Sega promised 12 games available at launch and 50 games due for release in 1995 from third-party developers.
+Edge was more critical, questioning if the 32X was only there to fill in as a stopgap for the Christmas season in the US and Europe, and referred to the Japanese release as a "PR exercise and quick money maker [rather] than a serious bid to get the machine into every home".
+Responding to concerns over the 32X being a stopgap, Kalinske said, "Saturn will be at a price point that will not make it a massmarket item.
+In terms of volume and keeping the category exciting, it's Genesis and 32X."